How to Know God

 After being a guest at WCPC, you may ask: “How do I make WCPC my home church?”

-Fourth, if you decide to become a family member of WCPC you’ll select any first Sunday of the month, and we will invite you forward in the worship service to affirm our membership vows.
+Finally, if you decide to become a family member of WCPC you’ll select any first Sunday of the month, and we will invite you forward in the worship service to affirm our membership vows.
 Then, we will baptize you or simply acknowledge your baptism if you are coming from another church.

 “I am passionate about helping the local church to love God, love one another, and love our neighbors.
 I wrestled through my own faith journey in college and this has cultivated within me a desire to help people consider Jesus, whether they be mildly curious or deeply skeptical.”